H-Studio logo

 04

-The agency you worked with went into Insolvenz, changed team, or simply stopped responding.
-You need to take over the codebase fast — repository access, documentation, handover.
+The supplier went into insolvency, changed team, or simply stopped responding.
+You need to take over the codebase, repository and infrastructure in a controlled way.

 When this fits — and when it doesn't · 02

-We rescue real engineering projects.
-Not every project is rescuable.
+We take over real engineering situations.
+Not every situation is a rescue.

-Rescue work is short-cycle, high-trust and intentionally narrow in scope.
-Before the 48-hour triage we want to make sure the situation is one we can actually move forward.
+Rescue work is controlled, senior-led and intentionally narrow in scope.
+Before we begin, we make sure the situation is one we can actually move forward.

 Good fit when

-• A contractor, freelancer or agency has stopped responding, gone insolvent, or delivered something that doesn't work.
+• A contractor, freelancer or agency has stopped responding, gone insolvent, or delivered something that does not work.

-• An internal rewrite has stalled and leadership needs an outside read on whether to continue, salvage or abandon.
+• An internal rewrite or migration has stalled and leadership needs an outside read on whether to continue, salvage or stop.

 • A long-tenured developer has left and nobody on your team currently understands the code or infrastructure.